Marble and Granite Polishing

 Nadine Floor Company polish the stone using stone polishing pads that correspond to that particular stone and polishing machines.
 This will remove debris and give the countertops a smooth, even look.
 After the cleaning and polishing the stone is sealed with commercial grade penetrating sealer that helps stain prevention.

-For maintenance, always clean your stone with neutral PH cleaners.
+To ensure proper upkeep, regularly cleanse your stone using cleaners with a neutral pH level.
 The wrong cleaning products can etch the stone, leaving marks or stains.

 Our technicians go over care procedures with you to best take care of your stone.

 We offer floor, kitchen and bathroom countertop granite care.
 We highly recommend sealing your granite to protect it from pitting and stains.
-Nadine Floor Company offers granite polishing and sealing.
+Nadine Floor Company offers marble and granite polishing and sealing.